tsanhan/dotnet-dating-app/README.md

-Adding custom validators:
+Validation feedback:

-go to register.component.ts
+go to register.component.html

-we want the user to have some user feedback and not a json printed up next: validation feedback
+up next: a more reusable way to create text fields